oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 #### Keynames

 The following is the list of recognized keynames for a TOSCA policy

->  author="Chris Lauwers"
+<span class="comment-start" id="1167" author="Chris Lauwers"
-> date="2022-10-03T19:59:00Z"
->
-> Policies apply to entire service templates,
-> not to individual node templates.
-What was the intended use of targets
+date="2022-10-03T19:59:00Z">Policies apply to entire service templates, not to individual node templates.
+What was the intended use of targets in policy definitions?</span>definition<span class="comment-end" id="1167"></span>:
-> in policy definitions?

-definition<span class="comment-end"
-id="1167"></span>:

 <table>